-The City of Calgary has transitioned key components of public art program operations to Calgary Arts Development (CADA).
-We are working closely with CADA on community programming, calls for artists, community engagement and the commissioning of new public art.
-The project coordinator may be asked to work with both organizations throughout their project.
+The City of Calgary is gradually transitioning key components of public art program operations to Calgary Arts Development (CADA).
+During the transition period we are working closely with CADA on community programming, calls for artists, community engagement and the procurement of new public art.
+Selected artists and artist teams may be asked to work with both organizations throughout their project.
 The City and CADA are committed to working with artists and Calgarians to creating a positive, meaningful and enriching program for the future.